WaVEV/django-mongodb/docs/source/ref/models/fields.rst

         This is an optional argument.

-        If passed, the array will have size as specified, validated only by forms.
+        If passed, the array will have size as specified, validated by forms and model validation, but not enforced by the database.

         .. note::